-- 15. In accordance with Paragraph 5(3)(a)(ii) of Schedule 3, where a customer or beneficial owner becomes a foreign PEP during the course of an existing business relationship, as part of the ECDD measures subsequently applied the firm shall obtain senior management approval to continue that relationship. - 16.
+- 15. In accordance with Paragraph 5(3)(a)(ii) of Schedule 3, where a customer or beneficial owner becomes a foreign PEP during the course of an existing business relationship or a domestic PEP or international PEP during the course of an existing high risk business relationship, as part of the ECDD measures subsequently applied the firm shall obtain senior management approval to continue that relationship. - 16.
 Where the firm identifies during the course of a business relationship that the customer or beneficial owner is a domestic PEP or international organisation PEP, it should refer to the requirements of Commission Rule 8.45. - 17.
 It is not expected that the firm will have a thorough knowledge of, or fully research, a family connection.
 The extent to which a connection is researched should be based upon the size, scale, complexity and involvement of the person in the context of the business relationship and the profile of the business relationship, including its asset value. - 18.
 It is possible that family members and/or associates may not inform the firm, or even be aware, of their PEP status and therefore independent screening and monitoring should be conducted.
 It is also possible that an individual's PEP status may not be present at take-on, for example, where that person takes office during the life of a business relationship.
 It is therefore important that ongoing monitoring exists in order to identify changes of status and risk classification.